 As long as you take steps to store your lawnmower safely, you shouldn’t have any problem keeping it there.
 Just make sure it’s stored properly to prevent a tripping hazard.

 Also, inspect the lawn mower frequently to make sure there aren’t any pinholes in the fuel tank.
 This can cause gas to spill on the floor or can fill the air with unhealthy fumes.

 Otherwise, store away!
 Keeping your lawnmower in the garage is a much better option than allowing it to remain outdoors.

 A Healthy Lawn Starts With a Healthy Lawn Mower

 You can’t grow an attractive, healthy lawn if you don’t have the right gear to do so.

 You need a lawnmower that runs well and is properly maintained.
 Having the perfect storage area goes. hand in hand with lawn mower maintenance.

 Follow these tips for storing your lawnmower in the garage and it should run well when you are ready to use it!
 Looking for more storage tips?
-Here is our guide to extension cords or cargo boxes in your garage.
+Here are our guides to extension cords, piano storage, or cargo boxes in your garage.